 Glass adds cost but transforms how the shower feels.
 Frameless enclosures are the cleanest look but need accurate framing and templating.
 A semi-frameless or framed glass door is a less expensive way to upgrade from a curtain.

-Custom tile shower with frameless glass$14,000 - $25,000
+| Custom tile shower with frameless glass | Starting at $14,000 |

-Ranges shown are typical for the Indianapolis market.
-Final pricing varies based on scope, materials, site conditions, and provider.
+Starting prices reflect typical project minimums in the Indianapolis market.
+Final pricing depends on scope, materials, and the condition of the existing space.
 An in-home estimate produces a written quote.

 The two biggest cost variables are wall material and glass.
 A precise quote requires an in-home look at the existing shower.